Paid, Owned, And Earned Media – Why Each One Is Reliable and Awesome

 Paid media marketing allows you to reach audiences you never could reach through other media.

-Although paid media requires investment, the returns can be very profitable.
+Although paid media requires investment, the returns from paid media like ads can be very profitable.

 According to Statista, the search ad spending is expected to reach US$171,641m in 2021.

 And search ads are just one type of paid media.
 Depending on your business goal, you can pick and choose which types of paid media you want to invest in.

 The main objective of using paid media is to bring awareness to your brand, product, or service.

 Paid media allows you to reach a wider audience faster than if you were using owned or earned media.
 This is helpful when you start your company and need people to know what your brand is about.

 Types of Paid Media

 1. Paid Search Ads (Search Engine Marketing/ SEM)